OverviewTeaching: 15 min

 What are basic principles for using spreadsheets for good data organization?Objectives

-Understand how to organize data so computers can make the best use of the data
+Describe best practices for organizing data so computers can make the best use of data sets.

 Good data organization is the foundation of your research project.
 Most researchers have data or do data entry in spreadsheets.
 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.